The underestimation of connection and big data.

-Centralisation and Decentralisation
+Centralization and Decentralisation

 When I worked for a financial services company as an application developer back in the days after 2001, I remember, there were serious concerns about attacks and how to avoid the destruction of data and services, relevant to the Swiss stock exchange.

-Building backup systems for the big data centers is common practice, so even if we store data at Amazon AWS, Google Cloud, iCloud or at any other Cloud solution from smaller providers, data as such is centralized but most of the time doubled or tripled in the cloud infrastructure of the service provider.
+Building back up systems for the big data centers is common practice, so even if we store data at Amazon AWS, Google Cloud, iCloud or at any other Cloud solution from smaller providers, data as such is centralized but most of the time doubled or tripled in the cloud infrastructure of the service provider.

 This means some form of centralization but data being decentralized behind the scenes, maybe even through different states and jurisdictions, making it even more difficult to track.

-Trends are clearly directing to centralisation with big players, building incredible infrastructures.
+Trends are clearly directing to centralization with big players, building incredible infrastructures.
 It is quite difficult for a smaller provider to keep track with the big players as these offer pricings out of reach for smaller providers.